AhmedAtef3/octopus/README.md

     INT : -2147483648 to 2147483647
 .
-    TEXT : Any kind of text data.
+    TEXT : Any kind of text data including spaces.

 - Supports primary key constrain.
 - Validates databases and tables names as they can't contain any characters or spaces and can't contain only numbers.
 - Reading, Deleting and Updating records by applying multiple conditions.
+- Updating and deleting multiple records in one command.